iremkapucuoglu/p4b-website/content/en/posts/Use Case Cycling Concept.md

 The improved connectivity of the paths also results in higher accessibility to various POIs such as supermarkets or kindergartens.
 The comparison of accessibility before and after the creation of a new path connection can be displayed in GOAT using isochrones (see Figure 2).

-For example, 16 kindergartens can currently be reached by bicycle within 10 minutes travel time in the current state (red isochrones) and 25 in the scenario (green isochrones).
+For example, 16 kindergartens can be reached by bicycle within 10 minutes travel time in the current state (red isochrones) and 25 in the scenario (green isochrones).
 When considering a 5-minute travel time, not a single kindergarten can be reached in the as-is condition, but two can be reached with the fictitious bicycle bridge.

 You also want to perform analyses of bicycle traffic concepts with GOAT or are interested in further functions?
 [Contact us](/en/contact "Contact") or test the free [GOAT demo](/en/request-demo/ "Request demo")!